 General interest rate fluctuations may have a substantial negative impact on our investments and investment opportunities and, accordingly, may have a material adverse effect on investment objectives and our rate of return on invested capital.
-In addition, an increase in interest rates would make it more expensive to use debt to finance our investments.
+Because we borrow money to make investments, our net investment income is dependent upon the difference between the rate at which we borrow funds and the rate at which we invest these funds.
+As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
 Trading prices for debt that pays a fixed rate of return tend to fall as interest rates rise.
 Trading prices tend to fluctuate more for fixed-rate securities that have longer maturities.
 Although we have no policy governing the maturities of our investments, under current market conditions we expect that we will invest in a portfolio of debt generally having maturities of up to 10 years.
 This means that we will be subject to greater risk (other things being equal) than a fund investment solely in shorter-term securities.
 A decline in the prices of the debt we own could adversely affect the trading price of our shares.

-When we are required to repay the amount paid to the underwriters by our investment adviser on our behalf, we may have to realize losses and the amount that we have available for investment may be reduced.
+When we are required to repay the amount paid to underwriters by our investment adviser on our behalf in connection with our initial public offering, we may have to realize losses and the amount that we have available for investment may be reduced.

-Our investment adviser will pay to the underwriters, on our behalf, an additional 1.5% sales load with respect to the offering of our shares in the aggregate amount of \$2,475,000 (\$2,846,250 if the overallotment option is exercised in full).
-We will be obligated to repay this amount, together with accrued interest (a) if during any four calendar quarter period ending on or after the one year anniversary of the date of the closing of the offering, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation.
+In connection with our initial public offering, our investment adviser paid to the underwriters, on our behalf, an additional sales load with respect to the offering of our shares in the aggregate amount of \$2,475,000.
+We are obligated to repay this amount, together with accrued interest upon the occurrence of one or more of the following events on or before October 8, 2007: (a) if during any four calendar quarter period ending on or after October 8, 2005, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation.
+If one or more of the above events does not occur on or before October 8, 2007, we will not be obligated to repay this amount.
 To meet our obligations to repay this amount while making distributions to our stockholders necessary to maintain our RIC status and avoid the imposition of federal income and excise taxes, we may have to dispose of a portion of our investments.
 Any such disposition could result in our realizing losses and reduce the amount that we have available for investment.

-Many of our portfolio investments will be recorded at fair value as determined in good faith by our board of directors.
+Many of our portfolio investments are recorded at fair value as determined in good faith by our board of directors.
 As a result, there will be uncertainty as to the value of our portfolio investments.